Note: This post may contain affiliate links. Please see my disclosure page for more details.

 But Las Vegas – this madman’s hallucination in the middle of the desert – is so close to some of the most beautiful places in this entire country that you’d be hasty to write it off as just an adult Disneyworld.

 Get off – or at least above – the Strip, and you’ll see just what I’m talking about.

 I’ve partnered with 5 Star Helicopter Tours to offer a 10% discount to my readers on any helicopter tour they offer – just mention that you were referred by Eternal Arrival to get the discount.
-Prices range from $149 per person for a Las Vegas Strip helicopter tour to $499 for this tour, the Grand Canyon and Valley of Fire sunset tour which lasts about 4 hours.
+Prices range from $149 per person for a Las Vegas Strip helicopter tour for those visiting Vegas on a budget to $499 for this tour, the Grand Canyon and Valley of Fire sunset tour which lasts about 4 hours.

 Note: Many thanks to 5 Star Helicopter Tours for the complimentary helicopter tour.
 All opinions are entirely my own.